Trifunovich/HugeTextFileProcessor/README.md

 In configuration there are values that can be adjusted based on your system capabilities.
 Tweaking might increase performance or lower memory consumption.

-The project is created to be extremely memory efficiant.
+The project is created to be more memory efficiant than performant.